phoihos/vscode-git-commit-message-editor/README.md

 #### Scopes completion

 You can type a scope manually, select one that is saved, or create a new scope by selecting the `Create New Scope` item in the suggestion list.
+> **Note:** If `gitCommitMessageEditor.intelliSense.completion.logScopes.enabled` option is `true`, the scope suggestion list also includes the parsed scopes from existing commit history.

 ![Demo IntelliSense Summary 2](./images/readme/demo_intellisense_summary_2.gif)